 Schools should ensure that they are able to respond effectively and swiftly to concerns about forced marriage.
-It is critical that arrangements in respect of forced marriage at school level include support staff as they are likely to have a key role to play in dealing with forced marriage and will be in contact with pupils and their families as frequently as teachers.

-It is important that all members of staff receive training and support on this issue to ensure that they know the presenting symptoms, how to respond if there are concerns and where to turn for advice.
+It is critical that arrangements in respect of forced marriage at school level include support staff as well as teachers, as they are likely to have a key role to play in dealing with forced marriage and will be in contact with pupils and their families as frequently as teachers.
+It is important that all members of staff receive training and support on this issue to ensure that they recognise the presenting symptoms, how to respond if there are concerns and where to turn for advice.

-Advice and help can be obtained from the Forced Marriage Unit, Police Scotland, the local Child Protection Committee or the children's social care service of the local authority.
+Advice and help can be obtained from the Forced Marriage Unit or from the Gateway Services Team for Children's Social Work at the Health and Social Care (HSC) Trust in the area within which the child or young person concerned lives.
 Schools should develop policies and procedures that take account of resources locally to ensure that expertise in this complex and challenging area of child protection is utilised.
 Policies and practices in schools should reflect the fact that while all members of staff, including teachers, have important responsibilities with regard to pupils who may be at risk of forced marriage, teachers and school leaders should not undertake roles in this regard that are most appropriately discharged by other children's services professionals such as police officers or social workers.